Rather watch a video? Click here!

 Perdoo’s Ultimate Goal

-At Perdoo, our Ultimate Goal is to help ambitious organizations accelerate or sustain their growth, and be the leading OKR platform in Europe and North America.
+At Perdoo, our Ultimate Goal is to help ambitious organizations propel their growth, and be the leading OKR platform in Europe and North America.

 Let’s break this down:

 - We’re doing that for ambitious organizations in Europe and North America.
 While we’re honored to have customers in more than 70 countries, we’re focused on leading in Europe and North America.

 Our answers to the 3 questions explain to everyone in our team what our playing field looks like and what it takes to win.
 The impact of these choices is huge.
 For example, while local players in lower-income countries may copy us and undercut our price, these aren’t battles worth fighting for us.

 Over to you